Real Music & Real Estate . . .

 She said try another branch.

 I left.
 I’m not doing any more runs to the P.O. for “additional ounce” stamps.
-I’ll simply put two first-class stamps on two-ounce mail from now.
+I’ll simply put two first-class stamps on two-ounce mail from now on.
 So it’ll cost me an extra 49 cents each time.
 (Maybe my son Ted will get me some additional-ounce stamps if he reads this.)
 I’ll be spending about $10 more per year by not using the additional-ounce stamp.

 shareEmail this to someoneShare on FacebookTweet about this on Twitter